 As a further robustness test and to complement our previous analyses and key elements discussed so far in Sections 2, 3, and 4, we run ordinary least-square regressions with random effects controlling for learning effects.
-In particular, we regressed experimentation intensity and individual payoffs on the treatment dummy Public, which is 0 for the private information treatment and 1 for the public information treatment.
+In particular, we regressed experimentation intensity and individual payoffs on the treatment dummy Public, which is 0 for the private-information (unobservable-actions) treatment and 1 for the publicinformation (observable-actions) treatment.
 Recall that participants played the 25 games in random order and any order of these games that was used for participants in the public information sessions was replicated for participants in the private information sessions.
-In order to verify that participants treated the games they successively played as independent games rather than as parts of a larger super-game, we define a weighted learning function $\{g_o\} = \{1/o\}$ where o $(o \in \{1, \dots, 25\})$ corresponds to the random order in which each participant was exposed to each game.
+In order to verify that participants treated the games they successively played as independent games rather than as parts of a larger super-game, we define a weighted learning function $\{g_o\} = \{1/o\}$ where o ($o \in \{1, \dots, 25\}$) corresponds to the random order in which each participant was exposed to each game.
 All regressions control for trends over time using this weighted learning function.
-The results do not qualitatively change when we replace the learning function with a linear version such that $\{g_o\} = \{o\}$ .
+The results do not qualitatively change when we replace the learning function with a linear version such that $\{g_o\} = \{o\}$.
 Further, the results do not qualitatively change either when we include controls for age, gender, field of study as well as attempts needed to correctly answer the quiz questions at the start of the experiment.
 To account for the fact that behavior within matching groups is not independent, we treat each matching group as our units of statistically independent observations and cluster standard errors by matching group.
-Table III lists the results from this analysis where Panel A shows the results for the bad-news environment and Panel B displays the results for the good-news environment.

-In the bad-news environment, we find a strong positive effect of public information on experimentation intensity across all games, games with and without breakdowns, and payoffs.
-By contrast, in the good-news environment, we find a strong negative effect of public information on experimentation intensity across all games, games with and without breakthroughs, and payoffs.
+In the bad-news environment, we find a strong positive effect of public information on experimentation intensity across all games, games with and without breakdowns,